-Our final stop on the tour was to Schlenkerla, arguably the most famous of the seven breweries in town and may be the oldest Bamberg brewery as well, because it was first mentioned in 1405.
+The final stop on our guided tour was to Schlenkerla, arguably the most famous of the seven breweries in Bamberg.
+It may be the oldest Bamberg brewery as well, because it was first mentioned in 1405.

-Schenkerla was a perfect end to our tour, as much for the atmosphere as for the unique beer.
+This made a perfect end to our tour, as much for the atmosphere as for the unique beer.
 We were happy to have reservations, because it is very busy in high season.

 Our tasting included three beer varieties, and our waitress handed out pretzels and German mustard to help cleanse our palates between beers.